MatthiasJakobs/FROCKS/README.md

 - Each folder of this repository contains specific instructions on how to execute the centralized, federated, and FROCKS experiments.

 ## Results
 The results directory reports the accuracy and F1-score metrics for all the UCR Archive binary classification datasets.
+This folder contains also the critical difference diagrams, a useful tool for comparing the performance of the naive and FROCKS methods over all the considered datasets.

 ## Contributors
 * Bruno Casella <bruno.casella@unito.it>